17hoehbr/automated-plex-guide/README.md

 3. Under the "Downloads" tab change "Default Save Path" to /downloads/completed
 4. Check the box next to "Keep incomplete torrents in:" Make sure it's set to /downloads/incomplete

-### Change default login
+### Change default login (Optional)

 By default the login to the web UI is just "admin" "adminadmin".
-Follow these steps to change it:
+Personally I don't find it worth changing since qBittorrent is only accessible through my home network but if you plan on making it available remotely you might want to change it.

 1. Navigate to Tools > Options
 2. Under the "Downloads" tab scroll down to "Authentication"